Yaroslav-95/finbudg/README.md

 Left on balance: 397.29

 Days until balance runs out:
-..taking into account all expenses: 34.99
+...taking into account all expenses: 34.99
-..taking into account only essential expenses: 42.04
+...taking into account only essential expenses: 42.04

 Your expenses are healthy, they should last you from your last day on entry through your last day of the period.